-He was able to tell their story of facing the dangers of war as well as their hard work and sacrifice to the American people.
-In the forward he says:
+He told their story – of facing the dangers of war as well as their hard work and sacrifice.
+In the foreward to Flight to Everywhere he says:

 “I hope this book will serve as a diary for the men themselves.
 It is a small offering, awkward and unmasterful in its execution, but it has wonderful subject matter – heroes and the deeds of heroes.
 I wish I were more capable of doing it justice.”

-After World War II, Dmitri resumed his career as a commercial photographer.
-He enjoyed considerable success and was a frequent contributor to publications such as Life Magazine and the Saturday Evening Post.
-His major commercial clients included General Electric and Trans World Airways.
-He did a considerable amount of business with the tourism and catalog industries.
+After World War II, Dmitri continued his career as a commercial photographer.
+He enjoyed considerable success, and was a frequent contributor to publications such as Life Magazine and the Saturday Evening Post.
+His major commercial clients included General Electric and Trans World Airways, and he did a considerable amount of business with the tourism and catalog industries.

-However, by the late 1950’s Dmitri decided that he still had to fulfill one of his long-time passions.
-He needed to do what he could to ensure the place of photography as a fine art.
-At that time photography was considered by many to be a “craft.”
-After all, “anybody could activate the shutter of a camera.
+By the late 1950’s, Dmitri decided that he still had to fulfill one of his long-time desires: he needed to do what he could to ensure the place of photography as a fine art.
+At the time photography was considered by many to be a “craft.”
+The argument went something along these lines: Anybody could activate the shutter of a camera.
 The camera itself performed whatever artistry was represented in a picture, providing instant capture of whatever striking scene presented itself.
 The film supplied the color combinations, and what the film failed to do, the printing shop was able to offer.
-All sorts of mechanical leeway were available to camera operators.”
+All sorts of mechanical leeway were available to camera operators.

 Today, few would argue that photography is not an important part of the fine arts.
-Most museums have a Curator of Photography.
+Almost every museum has a curator of photography.
 Most people understand and appreciate the artistry of a fine photograph – just as they appreciate the artistry of a fine painting.
 Dmitri played an important role in this transformation of public opinion.

-In 1958, Dmitri wrote an essay for the Saturday Review extolling the virtues of photography as a fine art.
+In 1958, he wrote an essay for the Saturday Review extolling the virtues of photography as a fine art.
 The thesis of the essay was that “picturemakers are able to establish the same sort of emotional experience that one enjoys reading a good book or watching a great play.”
-Dmitri stated that: “The use of composition and design, arrangement of form, spontaneity and a host of other qualities make a great photo.
+Dmitri wrote, “The use of composition and design, arrangement of form, spontaneity and a host of other qualities make a great photo.
 Photography is not mechanistic.
-In it’s truest form it is creative and artistic.”
+In its truest form it is creative and artistic.”

-The editors of the Saturday Review were sold – not only by Dmitri’s essay – but by the response of art museums and the general public.
-So they agreed to sponsor his efforts to create a museum show entitled “Photography in the Fine Arts.”
-The show was to be held at the New York Metropolitan Museum of Art and the Director of Museum, James Rorimer, was made the Chairman of the Selection Committee.
+The editors of the Saturday Review were sold, not only by Dmitri’s essay, but by the response of art museums and the general public.
+They agreed to sponsor his efforts to create a museum show entitled “Photography in the Fine Arts.”
+The show was to be held at the New York Metropolitan Museum of Art and the Director of the Museum, James Rorimer, was named Chairman of the Selection Committee.

-Dmitri was made the Director of the project and his first task was assembling as wide an array of photographs as possible.
+Dmitri was appointed director of the project and his first task was assembling as wide an array of photographs as possible.
 He contacted magazines, photo agencies, industrial photo libraries, publishers of photography books, heads of the photography departments at many universities, photo organizations and the larger camera clubs.
 By mid-January of 1959, this call had resulted in 438 photographs for final consideration.
-The next step was the formation of the Selection Committee (called the National Advisory Committee).
+The next step was the formation of the selection committee.

 Dmitri recruited a group with varied backgrounds and viewpoints.
-It included such luminaries as the Editor of Art News, the President of Hallmark Cards, the Senior Art Director of McCann-Erickson, the Director of the Addison Gallery of American Art, the Art Editor of Life Magazine, the Art Critic of The New York Times and the Curators or Directors of the Museum of the City of New York, the Metropolitan Museum of Art, and the Museum of Modern Art.
-Interestingly, Stanley Marcus of Neiman-Marcus was also a member.
+It included such luminaries as the editor of Art News, the president of Hallmark Cards, the senior art director of McCann-Erickson, the director of the Addison Gallery of American Art, the art editor of Life, the art critic of The New York Times and the curators or directors of the Museum of the City of New York, the Metropolitan Museum of Art, and the Museum of Modern Art.
+Stanley Marcus of Neiman-Marcus was also a member.
 There were a total of 14 judges in all.

-Criticism of the exhibit focused on three main points – 1. the judges were not qualified to make selections on the artistic qualities of photos, 2. many of the best photographers were not part of any of the submitting groups and were excluded and 3. there were questions about how works by amateur photographers could be shown alongside those of established photographers.
-Others thought there were too many portraits and nature scenes.
+Criticism of the exhibit focused on three main points – One, the judges were not qualified to make selections on the artistic qualities of photos; two, many of the best photographers were not part of any of the submitting groups and were excluded; and three, there were questions about how works by amateur photographers could be shown alongside those of established photographers.
+Some thought there were too many portraits and nature scenes.
 Others felt that “one lucky shot” could make for inclusion in the exhibit.

 The last exhibit in the series, PFA V, opened at the Metropolitan Museum of Art in March of 1967.
-Ivan Dmitri died on April 25, 1968 and he did not have a successor.
-In all, the Photography in the Fine Arts exhibits had been shown in 150 art museums and university art galleries and had been viewed by over 8,000,000 people.
-By any measure, the exhibits achieved Dmitri’s goal of changing the public’s perception of photography.
+Levon West/Ivan Dmitri died on April 25, 1968, and he did not have a successor.
+In all, the Photography in the Fine Arts exhibits had been shown in 150 art museums and university art galleries and were viewed by more than 8 million people.
+By any measure, the exhibits played a large part in achieving Dmitri’s goal of changing the public’s perception of photography.
 It is indeed a fine art.

-Ivan Dmitri was an inveterate note taker and organizer.
+Ivan Dmitri was an inveterate note-taker and organizer.
 His voluminous files from his career were originally donated to the Archives of American Art at the Smithsonian.
-When they started to inventory the material, they realized they had all of the materials for not one, but two, people – Levon West and Ivan Dmitri.
+When staff members started to inventory the material, they realized they had all of the materials for not one, but two, people – Levon West and Ivan Dmitri.
 The Smithsonian kept the Levon West records and gave the Ivan Dmitri files to the International Center of Photography.

 Levon West – famous etcher.
 Ivan Dmitri – famous photographer.
 The same remarkable person.